codeyoungstown/property-snipe/README.md

 # Usage

 ## The database
 Data is stored in a sqlite database file that sits alongside the executable.
-It is called `db.db`.
+It is called `snipe.db`.
 Do not delete this file.
 You can back up this file to another location if you'd like.

 ## Adding a property
 Run `snipe add PARCEL_ID` to add a new property to the database.